gear-foundation/gear-wiki/docs/examples/Gaming/rock-paper-scissors.md

 The source code of Rock Paper Scissors implementation and the example of an implementation of its testing is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/rock-paper-scissors).

-For more details about testing smart contracts written on Gear, refer to the [Program Testing](/docs/developing-contracts/testing) article.
+For more details about testing programs written on Gear, refer to the [Program Testing](/docs/developing-contracts/testing) article.